twhiteaker/CFGeom/README.md

 * Support well known text (WKT) style for encoding multipolygons with holes and multilines while following existing NetCDF-CF implementation patterns as much as possible.

 ## What does the existing specification do that's similar to this proposal?
 For any coordinate variable, `cell_bounds` can be defined to describe the boundaries of the region (typically in space-time) meant to be represented by the variable.
-This capability, described in section 7.1, supports three types of `cell_bounds`: 1-d bounds such as a time period, 2-d bounds such as the bounding rectangle of a cell in a 2-d grid, and n-d bounds to describe a cell with more than four edges.
-For example, say you had a 2-d grid of cells that do not lie on an orthoganal grid and, thus, have curved cell edges.
-If these cells are to be represented using lat/lon `cell_bounds` with many nodes are required.
+This capability, described in [section 7.1](http://cfconventions.org/cf-conventions/cf-conventions.html#cell-boundaries), supports three types of `cell_bounds`: 1-d bounds such as a time period, 2-d bounds such as the bounding rectangle of a cell in a 2-d grid, and n-d bounds to describe a cell with more than four edges.
+For example, given 2-d grid of cells that do not lie on an orthoganal grid and consequently have curved cell edges.
+If these cells are to be represented acurately using lat/lon `cell_bounds` many nodes are required to describe their cuvature.
 In this case, a `lat_bnds` and `lon_bnds` variable will have `p` vertices, where p is the number needed to adequately represent the curvature of the cells.
 Extending Example 7.2 in the NetCDF-CF 1.7 specification, and assuming 10 vertices per edge plus corners are needed, this would look like:

 ```
 dimensions: